paulbenson88/Book-Club/docs/prs/feat-winner-cover-and-confetti-pr.md

 # PR: Winner cover + celebration + reliability

 ## Summary
 Adds winner cover image (async + cached), restores and gates confetti to only fire on live announcements, improves reliability around winner/runoff precedence, and accelerates cover loads via preconnect + prewarm.
 Includes a readable placeholder when a cover can’t be loaded.
+Also documents and wires optional Firebase sync for poll state, votes, runoff, and winner.

 ## Changes
 - Viewer (`pages/voting_poll.html`)